 INTRODUCTION

 Wheat (Triticum aestivum Linnaeus) belongs to Poaceae family which is the second maximum produced grain among cereals after maize (Anonymous, 2014).
 It is one of the most important cereals grown globally and one of the critical staple meal of almost 2.5 billion population.
 It is called as "king of cereals".
 Globally, it is the main source of plant-based protein (12 %) in the human diet.
 In 2022-23, 781.31 million metric tons of wheat was produced worldwide (Shahbandeh, 2023).
 India is the second largest wheat producer in the world.
 In 2022-2023, the crop was cultivated on 30.54 million hectares (14 % of the global area) to produce the highest ever production of 112 million metric tons of wheat (13.64 % of world production) with average record productivity of 3371 kg/ha.
 In the financial year 2022-23, over four million metric tons of wheat was produced in 1.2 million hectares in Gujarat with productivity of 3172.41 kg per hectare (Anonymous, 2022).
 The wheat production target is projected to be around 140 million tons by 2050, taking into account the growing demand for consumption and trade in India (Anonymous, 2020).
 Storage pests can cause post-harvest losses estimated up to 9 % and 20 % in developed and developing countries, respectively (Phillips and Throne, 2010).
 In India, post-harvest losses caused by unscientific storage, insects, rodents, microorganisms etc. account for about 10 per cent of all food grains.
 Storage wheat is heavily infested by various insect pests viz., lesser grain borer (Rhyzopertha dominica Fabricius), rice weevil (Sitophilus oryzae Linnaeus), red rust flour beetle (Tribolium casteneum Herbst.), granary weevil (Sitophilus granarius Linnaeus), maize weevil (Sitophilus zeamais Motschulsky), angoumois grain moth (Sitotroga cerealella Olivier) and rice moth (Corcyra cephalonica Stainton) (Ileke and Oni, 2011).
 Among these insect pests, R. dominica (Coleoptera: Bostrichidae) and S. oryzae (Coleoptera: Curculionidae) are the primary pests of stored wheat and feed internally as well as externally on both whole kernel grains and cereal products (Burges, 2008 and Mark et al., 2010).
-Lesser grain borer, R. dominica is a pest which starts its infestation from field and also damage stored grains and this may cause economic damage during storage (Adedire, 2001).
-This borer is the only species in the genus Rhyzopertha and belongs to subfamily Dinoderinae under the family Bostrichidae.
-It is said to have originated in India (Pruthi and Singh, 1950).
+Lesser grain borer is a pest which starts its infestation from field and also damage stored grains and this may cause economic damage during storage (Adedire, 2001).
+It is known to be originated from India (Pruthi and Singh, 1950).
 It is active in a wide range of humidity and may feed on grains with less than 9 per cent moisture content, under which other stored grain insect pests normally do not survive or stop feeding (Edde, 2012).
 The knowledge on identification, habit and life cycle of this pest will help to formulate appropriate management strategies.

 MATERIALS AND METHODS

-A laboratory study on bionomics of lesser grain borer, R. dominica on wheat (Lok 1) was conducted at Regional Research Station, AAU, Anand.
-For initiation of the culture, around 300 adults were collected from the local market of Anand.
-The adults of lesser grain borer, R. dominica were introduced into a plastic jar (15 cm x 8 cm) containing 1 kg wheat grains previously sterilized at a temperature of 55˚C for 4 hours in hot air oven.
+A laboratory study on bionomics of lesser grain borer, Rhyzoperta dominica on wheat (Lok 1) was conducted at Regional Research Station, AAU, Anand.
+To initiate the breeding, around 300 adults were collected from the local market of Anand.
+The adults of lesser grain borer were introduced into a plastic jar (15 cm x 8 cm) containing 1 kg wheat grains previously sterilized in hot air oven at a temperature of 55˚C for 4 hours.
 The jar was covered using muslin cloth tightened by rubber band to prevent the escape of adults.
-Adults of R. dominica were reared and maintained within the laboratory for population growth and development on wheat grains at 30 ± 2 ˚C temperature and 75 ± 5 % Relative humidity.
-Thus, the adults of R. dominica obtained from the laboratory culture were used for bionomics.
+This biological material was reared and maintained within the laboratory both for population growth and development at 30 ± 2 ˚C temperature and 75 ± 5 % relative humidity.
+Thus, adults of the new generation obtained from the laboratory culture were used to study the bionomics.